Roles, Responsibilities and Rewards

 Eco-Committee - At Parsons Down Partnership, we are taking part in the Eco-Schools programme.
 Eco-Schools is a worldwide educational programme designed to raise environmental awareness amongst young people.
 Our committee is changed annually, with 1 child representative and 1 deputy from each class chosen.

-Junior School Monitors - We have various Year 6 Monitors at our Junior School who help with the day-to-day running of the School: ICT/Assembly Monitors run Powerpoints in assembly; Learner of the Week Monitors hand out blank Learner of the Week certificates to teachers and put up posters in classrooms; Recycling Monitors empty the paper bins at the Junior School and make sure the school environment is clean and tidy; Golden Time Monitors are responsible for photocopying the Golden Time sign up sheets and handing them out to each class.
+Junior School Monitors - We have various Year 6 Monitors at our Junior School who help with the day-to-day running of the School: ICT/Assembly Monitors run Powerpoints in assembly; Recycling Monitors empty the paper bins around the school and make sure the school environment is clean and tidy; Hall Monitors are responsible for making sure food waste and crisp packets are recycled properly at lunchtime.

 Children across the Partnership are given various awards for exceptional work as well as rewards for good behaviour.